 The element cvrf:Generator is a container to hold all elements related to the generation of the document.
 These items will reference when the document was actually created, including the date it was generated and the entity that generated it.

 Example

-See example in section 4.4.7.1.2
+See examples in section 4.4.7.2

-Document Tracking – Revision History – Revision – Engine
+Document Tracking – Generator – Engine